LowLevelTeam/libcoil-dev/README.md

 - **COIL File Format**: API for reading and writing the COIL intermediate representation format
 - **Target Metadata System**: Ability to associate target architecture metadata with sections for optimal code generation
+- **Native Machine Code Support**: Store and manage native machine code with proper architecture metadata
 - **Cross-Platform Targeting**: Support for multiple processing units and architectures
 - **Instruction Set**: Complete API for COIL instruction encoding and decoding
 - **Memory Management**: Optimized memory handling for sections and objects
 - **Error Handling**: Comprehensive error reporting and handling

+## Native Machine Code and Target Metadata

+The COIL object format supports both intermediate COIL code and native machine code through its target metadata system:

+- **DATA Sections with Target Metadata**: When a section has both the `COIL_SECTION_FLAG_TARGET` flag and target metadata set (PU, architecture, feature flags), the section is interpreted as containing native machine code for that target.
+This allows embedding and executing native code with proper architecture awareness.

+- **Dual Use of Target Metadata**: Target metadata serves two purposes:
+  1. For COIL code sections: Provides compilation target information for the COIL compiler
+  2. For native code sections: Provides execution environment information for proper loading and execution

+- **Multiple Target Support**: A single COIL object can contain multiple sections targeting different architectures, enabling multi-architecture binaries and libraries.

 ## Library Structure